gitlabhq/gitlabhq/doc/api/issues.md

 ]
 ```

+Return values:

++ `200 Ok` on success and the list of issues
++ `401 Unauthorized` if user is not authenticated
++ `404 Not Found` if something fails

 ## List project issues

 Get a list of project issues.
+This function accepts pagination parameters `page` and `per_page`
+to return the list of project issues.

 ```
 GET /projects/:id/issues